 Spell My Name with an S: Yuno's nickname for Yuki should be written as "Yukii" if you go off the katakana for it, though Tokyopop writes it as "Yuki" instead.
 Most scanlations stick to the former.

-More notably, the Eleventh's name is romanized as John Balks in most of the scanlations, but Tokyopop romanizes it as John Bacchus.
+More notably, the Eleventh's name is romanized as John Balks in most of the scanlations and the dub, but Tokyopop and the Niconico subs romanize it as John Bacchus.

 That cute little girl in the Causality Hall, ムルムル?
 Most translations and webpages romanize it as "Muru Muru" or "Murumuru", but the opening for the series reads clearly "Mur mur" (in two lines) in the background behind her.
 Any relation?.

 Subverted later in the twin towers when Minene points her gun at Yuki.
 Turns out there was just a mook behind him.
-She then explains that she will kill him if the plan fails and nearly does.
-Ends up truly being double Subverted once she doesn't go through with shooting him and instead helps him to reach 11th.
+She then explains that she will kill him if the plan fails, and nearly does.
+Ends up truly being double Subverted once she doesn't go through with shooting him and instead helps him to reach Eleventh.

 Stalker with a Crush: Yuno.
 In one of the more disturbing chapters, right after the hero and audience think she's not so bad, the girl drugs the hero and chains him to a chair.
 Of course, this is after we learn that she killed her parents.